Unleashing Simple Pendulum Dynamics

 - Algorithm-specific optimization constraints

 This study applies Posit arithmetic, a novel numerical representation designed to provide higher precision at standard bit widths, to the simulation of a simple pendulum system.
+By comparing Posits against traditional floating-point formats, the research evaluates numerical error, stability, and the ability to capture system dynamics accurately within fixed memory budgets.

 - Posits exhibit lower numerical error than floats at equivalent sizes